Induced Disease Models

 Biosafety level 2 experiments are becoming more and more indispensable in the field of neurodegenerative and rare disease research.
 With this method, target proteins can be expressed or suppressed in distinct brain regions by intracerebral injection or more systemically by intraventricular or even intravenous injection of virus expressing cDNA or shRNA of the target protein.

-The fully AAALAC accredited animal facility of QPS Austria maintains a Biosafety Level 2 (BSL2) laboratory for mouse and rat experiments, including but not limited to e.g. Lenti-, Adeno- and Adeno-associated (AAV) virus injections.
+The fully AAALAC accredited animal facility of QPS Neuropharmacology maintains a Biosafety Level 2 (BSL2) laboratory for mouse and rat experiments, including but not limited to e.g. Lenti-, Adeno- and Adeno-associated (AAV) virus injections.

 To analyze the effect of specific viruses for the induction or treatment of Alzheimer’s or other cognitive diseases, injections in the mouse ERC can be performed.